irgangla/pntools/README.rst

 This module implements a GUI for viewing labeled partial orders.
 This GUI is build with Tkinter.

+* petrinet_viewer_tk.py:
+This module implements a GUI for viewing Petri nets.
+This GUI is build with Tkinter.

 * lpo_viewer.py:
 This module implements a GUI for viewing labeled partial orders.
 This GUI uses PyQt5!